-[Section 32C inserted by No. 28 of 2006 s.
+[Section 32C inserted: No. 28 of 2006 s.
 126.]

 33. Secrecy

 (1) Subject to subsection (2), the Minister, the Commissioner, an officer of the Department, a member of a committee, or a person acting pursuant to regulations referred to in section 4(3) or authorised in accordance with section 28 shall not either directly or indirectly use, make a record of, or divulge or communicate to any person information that comes to his knowledge in consequence of his official position under or in relation to this Act or the Petroleum Retailers Rights and Liabilities Act 1982.